jadcy/quixi-intern/README.md

 # Jady Chan Quixi Take Home

-* Simple banner created at the top.
+## Form
 * Created a form with a dropdown, textbox, and a signature pad.

-## Form
 * Form validation was made with alert for which fields are missing.

 ## Signature Pad